 Victoria's popular blog, Daily Practice of Joy, chronicles the journey back to joy which began in 2011 -- the year in which the world celebrated the 100th birthday of her father, Vincent Price, with Vincentennial celebrations around the globe.

 In 2016, after living in Santa Fe, New Mexico, for a quarter century, Victoria embarked on an ongoing journey of intentional homelessness.
-She captures images of her adventures on the road on her website, This One Brave Life.
-She is also active on social media, sharing her photos and experiences -- on Facebook, Instagram, Twitter, and Pinterest -- as @imvictoriaprice.
+She captures her adventures on social media, sharing her photos and experiences -- on Facebook, Instagram, Twitter, and Pinterest -- as @imvictoriaprice.

 Growing up in Hollywood as the daughter of actor and art collector Vincent Price and designer Mary Grant Price, Victoria took inspiration from her parents in developing a successful career in interior design.
 Melding her vibrant contemporary design aesthetics with her extensive knowledge of the visual arts Victoria seamlessly blends modern and historic, regional and international, ethnographic and urban styles to create unique living and working environments throughout the United States..